-Applied StemCell offers high-quality iPSC-derived, cryopreserved microglia cells that have been differentiated using proprietary, integration-free method.
+Applied StemCell offers high-quality iPSC-derived, cryopreserved microglia cells that have been differentiated using a proprietary, integration-free method.
 The differentiation mimics the in vivo erythromyeloid induction and activation pathway for the development of microglia in the brain to generate physiologically relevant cell lines.
 These microglia-like cells have been derived from a well-characterized control human iPSC line (ASE-9211), and express microglial-specific markers, P2RY12 and TMEM119 as well as macrophage markers.
 These are functionally active, high purity (>90%) microglial cells that are ideal as controls for disease modeling, drug screening and co-culture modeling.
-Also, included with the microglia we also provide a proprietary media to ensure robust microglial cultures.
+Also, included with the microglia we also provide proprietary media to ensure robust microglial cultures.

 No, the iPSC-derived microglia cannot be passaged as they do not proliferate.
 Though, the floating microglia can be re-seeded onto a new plate or cryopreserved up to 1-2 times, we do not have functionality data from these re-seeded cells.

 Yes, the optimized media provided for maintaining the microglia is a serum-free media.